VaishnaviMalge/Credit_Score_Prediction_for_DeFi_Wallets/README.md

 2 .    **Unsupervised clustering for Wallet segmentation**
 Unsupervised clustering can be performed (k-means) to create segments for wallets to show different behaviour groups based on the transaction patterns.

+3 .    **Hyperparameter tuning**
+Best hyperparameter can be found using GridsearchCV or RandmizedSearchCV these can be used to get more accurate prediction.
+Note: In provided .py file only main coding is given with a finalised model only. detail.ipynb file which include datacleaning whole process(.describe(), .inf(), etc.) and different sample models along with calculation of r2 MAE and RMSE for each value can be provided on demand.